archivesspace/archivesspace/public/public/mirador/README.md

 # Mirador (bundled IIIF viewer)

+> **For ArchivesSpace maintainers.** The update instructions below need to run
+> in a development environment.
+They are not a way to change the viewer on a
+> deployed instance.
+To point a running installation at a different viewer, set
+> `AppConfig[:iiif_viewer]` (see the IIIF section of `config/config.rb`).
+> Upgrading the bundled viewers requires installing a newer version of
+> ArchivesSpace.

 This directory contains a self-hosted copy of [Mirador](https://projectmirador.org) served as static files.
 It is one of the built-in IIIF viewers ArchivesSpace can use (see the IIIF section of `common/config/config-defaults.rb` and